simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 _FLAGS

-You can choose to print just one of these transactions by using the `--opening` or `--closing` flag.
+You can print just one of these transactions by using the `--opening` or `--closing` flag.

-One posting to `equity:opening/closing balances`, with an implicit amount, is added to balance the transactions, by default.
+One amountless posting to `equity:opening/closing balances` is added to balance the transactions, by default.

 You can customise this account name with the `--close-to` and `--open-from` options.
-(If you specify only one, it is used in both transactions.)
+If you specify only one, it is used for both.
 Similarly, you can customise the transaction descriptions with `--close-desc` and `--open-desc`.

 With `--x/--explicit`, the equity posting's amount will be shown.
-If it involves multiple commodities, a posting for each commodity will be shown (as with the print command).
+And if it involves multiple commodities, a posting for each commodity will be shown (as with the print command).

 With `--interleaved`, the equity postings are shown next to the